 All units will be located on existing HSE grounds, in close proximity to existing healthcare premises.
 A breakdown of the locations is as follows:

 - Athlone – 50 beds; undeveloped site in the town of Athlone

 - Clonmel – 50 beds greenfield site on an existing HSE campus

 - Killarney – 130 beds, greenfield site in the town

 - Middleton – 50 beds, urban site on an existing HSE campus

 - St Finbarr’s – 105 beds within the existing St Finbarr’s Hospital campus; a two and three-storey precast concrete superstructure and

 - Thomastown – 95 beds, greenfield site adjacent to an existing HSE facility

-“Sensori FM is delighted to be a part of delivering and maintaining this vital community healthcare project.
+“Sensori Group is delighted to be a part of delivering and maintaining this vital community healthcare project.
 This is a long-term and prestigious contract to have been awarded and we are committed to collaborating with the consortium partners and delivering these essential services to the HSE.
 We recognise the importance of these facilities for the local communities and look forward to extending our national reach, recruiting locally, and engaging with supply chain partners in the specific regions”.

 Construction by Sisk on five of the facilities will commence before Christmas 2022 (Ardee, Clonmel, Killarney, St Finbarr’s – Cork and Thomastown) and the remaining two (Athlone and Midleton) by early 2023.
 All facilities are expected to have construction completed by the end of 2024.